WeitzGroup/MAGEmodel_covid19_GA/README.md

 #### Technical details:

-Simulations are run in Julia v1.3.1 in a jupyter notebook - the file:
+Simulations are run in Julia v1.3.1 in a jupyter notebook - the file: \

-Simulation output is saved into the SimulationOutput directory as csv files
+Simulation output is saved into the SimulationOutput directory as csv files \

-Figures made for the report are generated using R 3.5.3 using the file: MappingCovidCounty.R.
+Figures made for the report are generated using R 3.5.3 using the file: MappingCovidCounty.R. \

-The generated figures are saved to the figures directory
+The generated figures are saved to the figures directory. \
 Data required for simulations and mapping is found in the data directory